Bonnie Banane

-Bonnie Banane (born 1992) is a French alternative pop singer based in Paris.
+Bonnie Banane (born 1987 as Anaïs Thomas) is a French alternative pop singer based in Paris.
 Since the release of her first track Muscles in 2012, she has worked alongside producers and artists such as Walter Mecca, Myth Syzer, Gautier Vizioz, Flavien Berger and Varnish La Piscine.
-She is known for her eccentric music videos, collaborations and appearances on the COLORS platform.
+She is known for her eccentric music videos, collaborations and appearances on the Colors platform.

 Style and influences

 Banane blends R&B, soul with snippets of hip-hop and electronics.
 Her music could be described as experimental pop or alternative R&B.